Table Of Contents

 Editing code and Trigger the Automatic GIT Deployment

-You should never edit your file inside your server although it is just a small typo.
-Doing so will resulting in deployment error and you will never get your latest code push to your server.
-Now edit the file inside your developent machine and push it to the remote repository.
+You should never edit your file inside your server as doing so will result in a deployment error and your latest code will not be pushed to your server.
+Instead, edit the file inside your developent machine and push it to the remote repository.

 After you have push your code to the GIT repository, you will get the WebHook history inside the GIT tab inside your web application